 Meta shares rise on stronger than expected revenue for the quarter

-- Meta reported stronger than expected first-quarter 2025 revenue of $42.3 billion and net income of $16.6 billion, driving shares up over 5%.
+- Meta reported stronger-than-expected first-quarter 2025 revenue of $42.3 billion and net income of $16.6 billion, with shares rising over 5% after hours.

 Coverage Details